Online • outdoors • ad-hoc sessions

 a neuro-affirming counsellor & Asian Third-Culture Kid.

-As someone who grew up between cultures, I understand that cross-cultural life can be rich, layered, and meaningful, but it can also bring challenges that are sometimes hard to explain and work through on your own.
+As someone who grew up between cultures, I understand that cross-cultural life can be rich, layered, and meaningful, but it can also bring challenges that are sometimes hard to explain and work through on your own, or in relationships where your internal tension isn’t understood or validated.

 I’m a BACP registered integrative counsellor.
-My neuro-affirming approach is shaped by my lived experience as a late-realised ADHDer, ongoing training, supporting other ADHD clients, and being supported by a neurodivergent clinical supervisor and peers.
+My neuro-affirming approach is shaped by my lived experience, ongoing professional training, learning from others experiences, and being supported by a neurodivergent clinical supervisor and peers.

 I invite you to get in touch for a free 20-minute intro call and see how counselling with me can support you too.